 More snowman Science Experiments

 Can you try melting some ice to demonstrate how snowmen melt when the weather warms up?
-Freeze a big chunk of ice and investigate whether salt or warm water makes it melt the fastest.
+Freeze a big chunk of ice and investigate whether salt or warm water makes it melt faster.

 How about making a snowman themed lava lamp?